timo-reymann/slides-circleci-orbs/index.md

 # Orbs - The ugly

 - once published there is no way back - the orb can only be deleted in special cases by support
-- 3 private orbs per org on our plan (seriously?!)
 - only admin can create and update orbs (TPS DevOps team built a workaround for that)

 ---